| |

 other miscellaneous furniture.
 The guidebook actually has a perfect

-description of the place:
+description of the place: "The green

 trimmings on this five-story building have been weathered